Steps for injured Georgia workers if the adjuster isn’t answering the phone

 Instead of being ignored by an adjuster, the mediation or hearing process will force the hand of the insurance company.
 They will have to send an attorney to represent their interests against your attorney.

 The workers’ compensation process is often a prolonged legal battle—a battle that you should not try to fight on your own.
-Our team at Gerber & Holder Law has represented injured workers in their fight against employers and insurance companies for decades.
+Our team at Atlanta Gerber & Holder Workers’ Compensation Attorneys has represented injured workers in their fight against employers and insurance companies for decades.